• Skip to primary navigation

 • What do I need to improve my home?
 Before you sell your property, you must improve the conditions to attract the best buyers.
 Your realtor can help you do that.
 Depending on the local demand, your realtor will recommend what to improve and the rewards for doing so.

 • Enquire how they intend to market your home.
 This is one of the most important tips.
 Realtors probably list your property on multiple real estate sites.
-You can ask them for other requirements, like a tour, photos.
+You can ask them for other requirements, like a tour, and photos.
 Also, the cost of marketing may be low, depending on the demand and the location.
 Discuss all these.

 • Discuss why you are selling.
 Are you pressed for cash quickly?
 Are you struggling to meet a deadline?
 Trying to avoid taxes?
 Then you should discuss this with your realtor.
 This will help your realtor make informed decisions regarding the sale.

 • Agree on important details.
-You must agree on important details like commission, price, contract length and more before you finally choose a realtor.
+You must agree on important details like commission, price, contract length, and more before you finally choose a realtor.

 Conclusion

 Many tips will help you choose a realtor.
 Realtors are important whether you are selling or buying a property.
-A realtor will help you navigate your way throughout, most especially if you are a first-time homeowner help negotiate the deals, complete the necessary paperwork.
+A realtor will help you navigate your way throughout, most especially if you are a first-time homeowner help negotiate the deals, and complete the necessary paperwork.

 What is important is you hire a realtor that has the best qualities you desire and has the requirements.